How to Install Firefox Beta, Nightly on Ubuntu 22.04 or 20.04

 And that’s it.
 You have successfully removed the nightly build from your Ubuntu desktop.

-Firefox Nightly, also known as the developer version, allows users to experience the bleeding edge of Firefox’s development.
+Firefox Nightly, also known as the developer version, allows users to experience Firefox’s cutting-edge development.
 This version is a great choice for those who enjoy testing the latest features and improvements before they make it to the beta or stable releases.

-Our journey to install Firefox Nightly begins by adding its repository to our system’s list.
-This is achieved through the following command:
+To install Firefox Nightly begins by adding its repository to our system’s list with the following command:

 sudo add-apt-repository ppa:ubuntu-mozilla-daily/ppa -y

-This command is adding the PPA (Personal Package Archive) for Ubuntu’s daily Firefox builds to your system’s software sources.
+This command adds the PPA (Personal Package Archive) for Ubuntu’s daily Firefox builds to your system’s software sources.

-After successfully adding the repository, we need to update our system’s APT repository to reflect the new addition.
+After successfully adding the repository, we must update our system’s APT repository to reflect the new addition.
 Run the following command to accomplish this:

 sudo apt update